 The seals are pretty easy to install just follow these steps:

-The let it rest for a day before using the door.
+- Carefully apply the seals in a crisscross style, then let it rest for a few hours before using the door.

 The seals are useful even at blocking dust, dirt, and rain from getting into the garage.
 An excellent example of the seal to use is Clopay Garage Door Bottom Seal.